 The height of any dwelling unit shall not exceed 35', measured from the main entry floor level to the highest roof ridge.
 More stringent restrictions may be imposed on given homesites where it is deemed necessary by the Design Review Committee to protect the aesthetic integrity of the community.

-There are no minimum or maximum square foot siz.es for the homes in Wetheringten.
+There are no minimum or maximum square foot siz.es for the homes in Wetherington.
 Each home will be evaluated based on its individual impact on the homesite, the homes in close proximity and the community as a whole.

 LANDSCAPING